-Generally, within ten (10) workingcalendar days of the submission of the written appeal statement, the AO will submit a decision in writing to the appropriate parties and the OIE.
-This decision shall be the final decision of the University regarding the Prohibited Sex Discrimination.
+Generally, within ten (10) working days of the submission of the written appeal statement, the AO will submit a decision in writing to the appropriate parties and the OIE.
+This decision shall be the final decision of the University regarding the Non-Sex Based Prohibited Discrimination.